-There is also a year-long, weekly Fellows’ Seminar, organized by Dr. Dickson Jean, with didactics on Research Design and Methodology, Adjustment to Medical Illness, Psycho-oncology, Pain Management, and a review of CL aspects of Cardiac, Renal, Endocrine, Gastrointestinal and other areas.
-Current text books, current and classic papers will be read.
+There is also a year-long, weekly Fellows’ Seminar with didactics on Research Design and Methodology, Adjustment to Medical Illness, Severe Drug Reactions, Pain Management, and a review of CL aspects of Cardiac, Renal, Endocrine, Gastrointestinal and other areas.
+Current text books, current and classic papers are read.
 Journal Club meets monthly to critically evaluate recently published studies.

 There is a weekly journal club centered on the care of patients with HIV.
 Journal articles, relevant chapters on the psychiatric care of patients with HIV are read.

 There is a weekly case conference that focuses on patients in the hospital.
 Each week patients with diverse diagnoses and problems are evaluated.
 The conference is led by the senior faculty or by visiting attendings with different expertise (for example, specialists in Movement Disorders, Geriatrics, Addictions, Psychotherapy, etc.).
 PGY2 Psychiatry Residents, medical students, Family Medicine Residents, and the entire CL faculty participate.
 The attending interviews the patient and the interview is followed by a group discussion of the issues raised by the patient's case.
 Later in the year the fellows will interview the patient and lead the group discussion.
 Fellows learn how to teach in the case conference format, gain skills in interviewing in front of a group, and understand how and what to teach trainees of different educational levels.